suchisundar/YNAB-Reminders/README.md

-Show Me the Money
+Manage My Budget

-Show Me the Money is a web application that integrates with the You Need A Budget (YNAB) API to help users manage and track their budgets and save for financial goals.
+Manage My Budget is a web application that integrates with the You Need A Budget (YNAB) API to help users manage and track their budgets and save for financial goals.
 The application allows users to set budget categories, log transactions, and receive SMS alerts through the Twilio API when their budget categories are running low.

 Features
 Spending category warnings: View color coded warnings on the dashboard, receive warnings when transactions are created in categories that are low on funds.